 Satan Cast Into The Lake Of Fire, Satan's Army Of Children Of Darkness, Vast Web Of Deception, Fishers Of Men For The Lord, Children of Light And Our Great Commission, The Battle In Our Minds, Fainting In Our Minds, Persecution Of Early Christians By Mad Emperor Nero Caesar, Renewed With The Mind Of Christ, Cleansed And Strengthened By The Word, "Old Man" vs "New Man", Our Sinful Flesh, The Apostle Paul's Battles, Desperate Prayer, Dwelling In The Word, Confessing Our Sins, When God Removes His Protection, God's Loving Chastisements, When The Enemy Come In Like A Flood, Standard Of God's Word, Foolish Time Wasters And Distractions, Redeeming The Time, Satan's Subtle Intoxication, Carbon Monoxide Lulls You To Sleep And You're Dead, Comatose Unbelieving Jews, Endtime Scoffers Ask "Where Is The Promise Of His Coming?", Put On The Helmet Of Salvation, The Lord Knoweth Them That Are His

-If there is one thing that the Bible makes very clear, it is that Satan does not change; neither does he repent.
+Continuing our discussion from part one, if there is one thing that the Bible makes very clear, it is that Satan does not change.
+Neither does he repent.
 That is precisely why, when all is said and done, that wily serpent meets his final fate in the Lake of Fire, as we see by this verse:

 "And the devil that deceived them was cast into the lake of fire and brimstone, where the beast and the false prophet are, and shall be tormented day and night for ever and ever."